 Malting is a multi-step process that involves steeping, germinating, and drying grain to convert it into malt.
 It begins with the selection of high-quality grains, such as barley, which is the most commonly used grain for malting.
-The grains are first steeped in to initiate germination.
+The grains are first steeped in water to initiate germination.
 During this steeping stage, the grains absorb moisture and undergo changes that activate enzymes within the grain.

 Germination is a natural process that occurs in seeds when they are exposed to the right conditions of moisture and temperature.
 In the case of malting, the steeped grains are transferred to a germination vessel, where they are spread out in a thin layer.
 The germination vessel provides the ideal environment for the grains to sprout and develop.

 During germination, enzymes within the grain are activated, and they begin to break down complex starches into simpler sugars.
-This process is essential for brewing, as the sugars are later fermented by to produce .
+This process is essential for brewing, as the sugars are later fermented by yeast to produce alcohol.
 The germination stage typically lasts for about 3-5 days, but the malt producer carefully monitors the grains to ensure the optimal level of enzyme activity is achieved.

 Once the desired level of enzyme activity is reached, the germination process is stopped by drying the grains.
 Drying is a critical step as it halts the enzymatic activity and preserves the malt in its desired state.
 The drying temperature and time are carefully controlled to prevent the loss of flavor and color compounds.